maxonflutter/Chat-App-with-Flutter-Dart-Frog-and-WebSockets/README.md

 - YouTube tutorial: https://youtu.be/by44X7SwYx0

-If you're looking for a more complete Chat App template:
-- EchoLink: A Chat app template: https://www.atomsbox.com/templates/echo-link

 ## Features
 1. **Splash Screen**: First page of the application with a smooth animation (from lottie)
 2. **Login Screen**: Login and register feature with Supabase Auth.
 It uses two auth provider: email & password and phone with OTP.